TheCHead/nikku-no-gemu/content/posts/notepad/highlights23.md

 ## Honourable mentions
 #### Shin Megami Tensei V
 {{< figure src="img/highlights23/smtv.jpeg" alt="SMT V" position="center" style="border-radius: 8px;"  >}}
-As always, fantastic designs by Kazuma Kaneko and Masayuki Doi, amazing combat system, and an absolute killer soundtrack—one of the best in the series.
+As always, fantastic designs by Kazuma Kaneko and Masayuki Doi, amazing combat system, and an absolute killer soundtrack - one of the best in the series.
 Shin Megami Tensei V incorporates free-roam exploration of vast open maps for the first time in the franchise, and excels at that, I believe.
 However, the story and characters didn't grab me as much as SMT IV did, but that one is hard to beat.

 &nbsp;